benhuds/spotify-top-songs/README.md

 <img src="/img/oauth.png" width="500">

-Paste this token into the `token` variable in the `buildplaylist.py` script and run the script.
-Restart your Spotify app and you should see your new playlist containing your 100 most popular songs on Spotify!
+Replace `your-token-here` in the `buildplaylist.py` script with the token you just obtained, and run the `buildplaylist.py` script.
+Restart your Spotify app and you should see a new playlist containing your 100 most popular songs on Spotify!